Download our FREE

 And there you have it – some lovely, sturdy hot tub steps.
 A few more points to consider, though.
 If you already have the skills and tools necessary to build these steps you probably don’t need these instructions.
 Maybe if you do need these instructions, you probably don’t have the skills or tools (yet) to build these steps.

 If you choose to build hot tub steps because you want to develop some DIY and carpentry skills, or because you want an excuse to buy some neat tools, great!
 If you are trying to follow these instructions because you want a set of hot tub steps… you might want to check out option 2.

 Hot tub steps come in a wide variety of colors and styles, and are made of several different materials including wood, stone, and high-grade plastics.
 They are available with or without built-in storage.
-The Cover Guy carries a great selection of hot tub steps at great prices, which you can browse here.
-If you want steps more than carpentry skills, this is the better option.
+The Cover Guy carries a great selection of hot tub steps at great prices, which you can browse to find the perfect steps for your space.